makersacademy/airport_challenge/README.md

 **DOMAIN MODEL FROM USER STORY**

-* class Airport (methods: inititalize, instruct_land, instruct_takeoff, confirm_takeoff)
+* class Airport (methods: inititalize, intruct_land, instruct_takeoff, confirm_takeoff)

 * class Plane (methods: initialize, land, takeoff, attr_accessor :plane_status)

 * DEFAULT_CAPACITY constant set to 100 but can be passed as parameter in initialize of Airport.new

-* Weather generator works by randomly selecting a number between 1-10 inclusive and it will change the weather to stormy if the number is 2 or 7 otherwise the weather will be sunny (meaning planes can takeoff and land).
-This is essential seetting the weather to have a 20% chance of being stormy (in which case planes can not land or takeoff)
+* Weather generator works by randomly selecting a number between 1-10 inclusive and it will change the weather to stormy if the number is 9 or 10 otherwise the weather will be sunny (meaning planes can takeoff and land).
+Weather is set to create a 20% chance of being stormy (in which case planes can not land or takeoff)